The Time is Now – We need your help to STEP UP our water-saving efforts!

 Landscape your yard with low water use plants.

-Keep showers to 10 minutes or less.
+Keep showers to 5 minutes or fewer.

 Clean sidewalks and driveways with a broom, rather than a hose.